gch144/Python_Course_Learner/README.md

-# Running Python Programs with OOP Concepts in Google Colab or normal
+# Running Python Programs with OOP Concepts

 This README file provides instructions for running Python programs with object-oriented programming (OOP) concepts in Google Colab.
 It outlines the steps required to execute the code using the "Run" button for each cell and highlights the incorporation of OOP principles.